BLOG: Should you lease or buy a car?

 Car lease comparison sites such as LeaseLoco keep track of deals and even have historical pricing, just like tracking stock market graphs, that really will bring out your inner geek.

 It’s worth tracking the market six months ahead of when you expect to change your car, so you get a feel for pricing in the market.
+This will also come in handy when you decide to look at toyota trucks for sale and buy a new truck.

 John Wilmot is CEO and founder of car leasing comparison site LeaseLoco